Lutando/docs-oxd/sources/2.4.4/plugin/nextcloud/index.md

 #### User Scopes

 Scopes are groups of user attributes that are sent from the OP to the application during login and enrollment.
 By default, the requested scopes are `profile`, `email`, and `openid`.
-If you are enforcing role based enrollment, you will also need to request the `User Permission` scope.
+If you are enforcing Enrollment and Access Management, you will also need to request the `User Permission` scope.

 To view your OP's available scopes, open a web browser and navigate to `https://OpenID-Provider/.well-known/openid-configuration`.
 For example, here are the scopes you can request if you're using [Google as your OP](https://accounts.google.com/.well-known/openid-configuration).